racingthebeam/goblin/README.md

 # goblin

+Goblin is a generic block-based container format for binary data with support for string interning, block relationship modelling and per-block compression.
+It was extracted from the [BEAM256 Low-Level Fantasy Console project](https://github.com/racingthebeam/beam256).

 ## Concepts

   - Block ID - a 32 bit unsigned integer, greater than zero, that uniquely identifies each block in a container.
 Block IDs may be manually allocated, or auto-generated when a block is attached.
 Whether or not block IDs are meaningful is dependent on the project - simple projects may stick to a set of well-known IDs, whereas larger projects with dynamic data may need to be more generic.
 A handful of block IDs (>= `0xFFFF0000`) are reserved for internal use (e.g. string and relation tables).